Library of Egyptian Secrets

 of any other.
 I continued the work however, and the next day, the 17th,

-in the evening, we perceived the part of the rock that was cut, and
+in the evening, we perceived that part of the rock was cut, and

 formed the entrance.